AxonIQ/reference-guide/axon-server/administration/cluster-template.md

 {% endhint %}

 {% hint style="warn" %}
-As clustering is an Axon Server EE feature, license needs to be provided before using this feature.
+As clustering is an Axon Server EE feature, a license needs to be provided to be able to use this feature.
 {% endhint %}